instana/robot-shop/fluentd/README.md

 ## Build Fluentd Container

 The default `fluentd` Docker image does not include the output plugin for Elasticsearch.
-Therefore a new Docker image based on the default image with the Elasticsearch output plugin installed should be created.
+Therefore a new Docker image based on the default image with the Elasticsearch output plugin installed should be created, see the `Dockerfile` and `build.sh` script for examples.
+This example has already been built and pushed to Docker Hub.

-If running Robot Shop locally via `docker-compose`, the image does not need to be pushed to a registry.
-If running on Kubernetes, the image will need to be pushed to a registry.

-Deployment is also slightly different depending on which platform Robot Shop is run on.
+Deployment is slightly different depending on which platform Robot Shop is run on.
 See the appropriate subdirectories for the required files and further instructions.